thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         Please [click here](https://sailinginparadise.com.au/booking-enquiry) to request a proposal charter info pack via email.
       title: Do you offer special packages?
-    - title: The perfect vessel for your special day
-      dropdownContent: >-
-        **Seawind 1000XL (20 capacity)**

-        Perfect for small groups, families, couples, romantic sails and proposals...
-If you're looking for an intimate setting, XL is for you!

-        **Oceans (deluxe, 30 capacity)**

-        Our most luxurious vessel in our fleet, Oceans oozes comfort and style but is still perfect for couples, romantic sails and proposals due to her intimate design.

-        **[Click here](https://sailinginparadise.com.au/our-boats/) to take a tour of our boats!**
   sectionTitle: Planning your proposal cruise
 columnBanner:
   - buttonTitle: Make Enquiry